Usage of Enum and Switch Keyword in Java

 Example 1: Use of Enum with Switch statement when Enum is outside the main class

 You choose AUDI !

-In the above example, we show how Enum keyword works along with Switch case statements when Enum is declared outside main class.
+In the above example, we show how the Enum keyword works along with Switch case statements when Enum is declared outside the main class.

-Example 2: Use of Enum with Switch statement when Enum is within main class
+Example 2: Use of Enum with Switch statement when Enum is within the main class